roysubs/custom_bash/README.md

 **VS Code Remote WSL Extension**
 This enables you to store your project files on the Linux file system, using Linux command line tools, but also using VS Code on Windows to author, edit, debug, or run your project in an internet browser without any of the performance slow-downs associated with working across the Linux and Windows file systems.
 Learn more.

-**WSL Console Notes**
-To use **Ctrl+Shift+C / Ctrl+Shift+V** for Copy/Paste operations in the console, need to enable the "Use Ctrl+Shift+C/V as Copy/Paste" option in the Console “Options” properties page (done this way to ensure not breaking any existing behaviors).

 **Explorer**
 If `choco install lxrunoffline` is installed, from Windows Explorer, note the "LxRunOffline" right-click item to let you open a bash shell at that folder location with the chosen distro.
 From inside a WSL shell, to [open the current folder in Windows Explorer](https://superuser.com/questions/1338991/how-to-open-windows-explorer-from-current-working-directory-of-wsl-shell#1385493), use `explorer.exe .`